Page images

 Slow from his feat arofe the Pylian fage.

-Now a more unfortunate word could fcarcely have been joined with arofe, as it deftroys the whole spirit of the piece, and is just the reverse of what both the occafion and the original required.
+Now a more unfortunate word could scarcely have been joined with arofe, as it deftroys the whole spirit of the piece, and is just the reverse of what both the occafion and the original required.

-I DOUBT, Euphronius, you are growing weary will you have patience, however, whilft I mention one obfervation more?
+I DOUBT, Euphronius, you are growing weary: will you have patience, however, whilft I mention one obfervation more?

 WHEN Menelaus and Paris enter the lifts, Pope fays,